whehdwns/whehdwns/README.md

 ### Education
 - Johns Hopkins University (August 2020 ~ Present)
-	- Master of Science in Computer Science
+	- Master of Science in Computer Science / Concentration in Data Science and Cloud Computing
 - University of California Merced (August 2016 - December 2019)
  	- Bachelor of Science in Computer Science and Engineering